omeraplak/blog-pdf-invoice-generator/articles/3-adding-crud-pages.md/3-adding-crud-pages.md

 export default App;
 ```

-In the following sections, we explore these pages one by one for each resource along with their support components and examine the hooks used to fetch and render data from the **Strapi** backend.
+In the following sections, we explore these pages one by one for each resource along with their partial components and examine the hooks used to fetch and render data from the **Strapi** backend.

 ## Adding Views for Companies
 For the `companies` resource, our app should have `list`, `create`, `edit` and `delete` actions.
 In the following sections, as we add the necessary components, we also discuss what `dataProvider` methods and data hooks we are using for these actions.